Communities Mental Health & Wellbeing Funding Recipients

 RACER will be a strong voice for the individuals and families in long-term recovery, ensuring a strong, healthy, and productive recovery community within East Renfrewshire.
 The RACER Project will raise awareness of substance misuse and how to build connections in the local communities in East Renfrewshire breaking down stigma and stereotyping.
 RACERS working definition of recovery defines recovery as a process of change through which individuals improve their health and wellness.

-• To reduce isolation and reintroduce people back into the community post pandemic.
+• Reduce isolation and reconnect the community

-• To get the community involved in the planning (community capacity building) .
+• Involve the community in planning

-We are seeking to fund one year’s salary for the role of an SDS Coordinator (20 hours per week).
+Sought to fund one year’s salary for the role of an SDS Coordinator (20 hours per week).
 The person undertaking the role will provide independent, practical support, expert knowledge, information, and advice on SDS, allowing supported people, and their carers, to gain more confidence and identify the most suitable SDS options and/or services to meet their needs, be empowered, feel in control and realise they have choices when making key decisions about how they live their life.

 The SDS Coordinator will work with people who want support to improve issues of mental health, wellbeing and loneliness.
 We will link people to social support networks, broadening peoples’ neighbourhood contacts and help them identify what would be most meaningful to them, including re-establishing family contacts or making new connections.